waiwera/waiwera/doc/user/setup_thermodynamics.rst

 The locations of the boundaries of the Widom delta were identified for various supercritical fluids, including water, by [Wang_et_al_2021]_.
 Waiwera represents these boundaries using the same exponential form as the Widom line :eq:`widom_eqn` but with different slope parameters :math:`A_s`.

 :numref:`supercritical_plot` shows the supercritical zone shaded grey on a pressure-temperature plot, with the dashed lines representing the boundaries between IAPWS-97 region 3 and regions 1 and 2.
 It also shows the Widom line (red) given by equation :eq:`widom_eqn` and the Widom delta boundaries (blue).
-It can be seen that the supercritical zone covers not only most of region 3 but also a significant part of region 2.
+It can be seen that the supercritical zone covers not only most of region 3 but also a significant part of region 2 (and approximately half of region 5).
 The Widom line and the liquid-like boundary of the Widom delta are within region 3, but the vapour-like boundary of the Widom delta is mostly in region 2 (except near the critical point).

 .. _supercritical_plot:
 .. figure:: supercritical.*